 Some children will keep pushing the boundaries after being told not to.
-If you find yourself in this situation, try the following strategies:
+If you find yourself in this situation, you could try the following strategies:

 - Clearly state the rules.
 For example, say, ‘We use polite language in this family’.

 - Tell your child what the consequences will be if you hear swear words – for example, time-out or loss of privileges such as TV time or pocket money and so on.

 - Praise your child for not swearing in situations where he normally would.
-Or if he has gone a long time without swearing, tell him how proud you are that he used manners and lots of polite language.
+Or if he has gone a long time without swearing, tell him how proud you are that he has used manners and lots of polite language.

 If swearing is one of several inappropriate behaviours that your child shows, you might consider seeking help from a child health professional such as a psychologist

 or school counsellor.
 Your child’s school or your GP might be able to recommend someone in your area.